wiz0u/WTelegramClient/FAQ.md

 A way to force the collection of the user's Channel access_hash is to call `Messages_GetAllChats` once.
 For a more thourough example showing how to use this system and to save/remember all access_hash between session, see the [Program_CollectAccessHash.cs example](Examples/Program_CollectAccessHash.cs).

-#### 5. I need to test a feature that has been developed but not yet release in WTelegramClient nuget
+#### 5. I need to test a feature that has been developed but not yet released in WTelegramClient nuget

 The developmental versions of the library are available through Azure DevOps as part of the Continuous Integration builds after each Github commit.

 You can access these versions for testing in your program by going to our [private nuget feed](https://dev.azure.com/wiz0u/WTelegramClient/_packaging?_a=package&feed=WTelegramClient&view=overview&package=WTelegramClient&protocolType=NuGet), then click on "Connect to feed" and follow the steps.
 After that, you should be able to see/install the pre-release versions in your Nuget package manager and install them in your application. *(make sure you enable the **pre-release** checkbox)*

-#### 6. WTelegramClient asks me to signup (firstname, lastname) even for an existing account and can't find any chats
+#### 6. Telegram asks me to signup (firstname, lastname) even for an existing account and can't find any chats
 This happens when you connect to Telegram Test servers instead of Production servers.
 On these separate test servers, created accounts and chats are periodically deleted, so you shouldn't use them under normal circumstances.

-This wrong-server problem typically happens when you use the Github source project in your application in DEBUG builds.
+This wrong-server problem typically happens when you use WTelegramClient Github source project in your application in DEBUG builds.
 It is **not recommended** to use WTelegramClient in source code form.
 Instead, you should use the Nuget manager to **import the WTelegramClient Nuget package** into your application.